Ozric Tentacles: The Cassette Years: 1983–1989

-Dovetail Records: 1989–present
+Dovetail Records: 1989–1997

 In 1989, the band started their own label, Dovetail Records, with its first release, Pungent Effulgent.
 The album was originally released on vinyl, but saw a CD release the following year.
 The band also began to receive commercial recognition around this time, exemplified by their performance with the singer-songwriter Donovan at the Glastonbury Festival on 18 June 1989.
 This was followed by Erpland in 1990, a double album.
 Next year the band reached their first No. 1 recognition in the UK Indie Chart with their single "Sploosh!" from Strangeitude.
 In approximately 1992, the band decided to create their own recording studio to cut down on the costs of recording an album.
 The studio, coined "The Mill", was refurbished from an old water mill.

-By 1993, Jurassic Shift album reached the Top 20 of the UK Albums Chart and No. 1 in the UK Indie Chart, spending a total of three months in the charts.
+By 1993, Jurassic Shift reached the Top 20 of the UK Albums Chart and No. 1 in the UK Indie Chart, spending three months in the charts.

 The band has gone through myriad line-up changes, with Ed Wynne being the only constant presence since the beginning.
 In early years, many members left to pursue similar musical projects.
-Nevertheless, throughout the 1990s and 2000s, the band has released albums with a prolific rate, continues to tour extensively and has maintained its identity and trademark sound.
+Nevertheless, throughout the 1990s and 2000s, the band has released albums at a prolific rate, continues to tour extensively and has maintained its identity and trademark sound.
 The band is famous for their live performances, in which they have long taken an audiovisual approach with elaborate lighting and projections.

 In June 2012, the Wynnes' house in Colorado was destroyed by wild fires that had ravaged the area for over a week.
 The band was on tour at the time.
 Archived material was destroyed, as was their studio and some instruments.
 After the fire, the band sought help from fans to help rebuild the archive.

 The band toured in 2021–22, as Ozric Electronic, across venues in the UK, with members Ed Wynne and Silas Neptune.

-The band (Ed Wynne, Silas Neptune, Brandi Wynne, Tim Wallander, along with Saskia Maxwell) toured with Gong in November-December 2022.
+The band (Ed Wynne, Silas Neptune, Saskia Maxwell, Pat Garvey and Corey Wallace) toured with Gong in November–December 2022, then again in 2023, and in November–December 2024 commenced a co-headline tour of the UK with The Orb.

 On January 14, 2022, the band released the box set Travelling the Great Circle, featuring all of their albums from Pungent Effulgent to Jurassic Shift, as well as various bonus material.
 Another box set, Trees of Eternity (1994-2000), followed on December 16, 2022, covering their albums from Arborescence through The Hidden Step, plus bonus material.
-A third box set will release on November 7, 2025, entitled Through the Magick Valley.
-This box set will cover every album from Live at the Pongmaster's Ball to Technicians of the Sacred, as well as the concert footage from the Pongmaster's Ball, and a documentary.
+A third box set was released on November 7, 2025, entitled Through the Magick Valley.
+This box set covers every album from Live at the Pongmaster's Ball to Technicians of the Sacred, as well as the concert footage from the Pongmaster's Ball, and a documentary.